Build a Roadmap Template in Confluence: When All You Need is a Page

 A Short Definition of Roadmaps

-In the beginning, when you have to decide on how a roadmap template could look, you have to consider how the roadmap should work in a particular project or team.
+In the beginning, when you have to decide on how a roadmap template should look, you have to consider how the roadmap should work in a particular project or team.
 There are many types of roadmaps, but they all have one thing in common: they represent a strategic plan that defines a goal, with associated milestones to achieve it.
 It's a communication tool to align individuals, teams, and stakeholders around the same goals and should always include the WHAT and WHY of each single task.

 This blog post focuses on a quarterly product roadmap in Confluence but is just as useful for other types of roadmaps that need to be set up quickly and precisely.
+This post also dives into how to share you roadmap publicly, either as a custom online site with Scroll Sites or a PDF document with Scroll PDF Exporter.

 Create a Great Roadmap Template in Confluence